 Yes.
 Your child's school likes to have parents and students involved in the planning, merchandising and service of school meals, as well as in nutrition education.
-If you are interested in finding out more about your school's nutrition program, contact your principal or Teresa Cribbs, Food Service District Director.
+If you are interested in finding out more about your school's nutrition program, contact your principal or Teresa Cribbs, Food Service Director.

 What can I do if I feel my child is being discriminated against?